davideandres95/roth-with-crpd/README.md

 ip routes # Shows the ip routes known to this vnf container

 ```
+[To-Do] Explain loopback interface naming convention for the different platforms

 ### Virtual ethernet pairs (veth)
 The veth devices are virtual Ethernet devices.
 They can act as tunnels between network namespaces to create a bridge to a physical network device in another namespace, but can also be used as standalone network devices.